Open Scholarship

 Adopt, Adapt, or Share OERs

-Explore the different ways that OERs can be used in teaching, and the IP and licensing questions to ask when adapting or sharing OERs.
+Explore the different ways that OERs can be used in teaching.
+Understand the IP and licensing questions to ask when adapting or sharing OERs.

 View